Business Tax Policy: Tenants in Common (TIC), Joint Ventures (JV) and Other Forms of Joint Ownership Tax Assessment

 - Inability to assign one federal tax identification number to the entity for federal Form 1099 purposes

-In such cases, a representative of the property may be required to petition the Bureau in writing in order to allow separate filing for each owner.
+In such cases, a representative of the property may be required to petition the Division in writing in order to allow separate filing for each owner.
 See attached form “Separate Filing Petition for Multiple Owners.”

 If required, this petition must include the following information: